Affine-Mapping based Variational Ensemble Kalman Filter: Affine mapping based VEnKF

-and the resulting value of KLD is zero, which means that the optimal mapping pushes the prior exactly to the posterior.
-One sees immediately that the optimal mapping in Eq~\eqref{e:enkfmap} coincides with the updating formula of the standard EKF, and thus we have verified that EKF can be derived as a special case of LMEKF when the observation model is linear-Gaussian.
+Moreover, the resulting value of KLD is zero, which means that the optimal mapping pushes the prior exactly to the posterior.
+One sees immediately that the optimal mapping in Eq.~(\ref{e:enkfmap}) coincides with the updating formula of EnKF, implying that EnKF is an approximation of VEnKF, even when the observation model is exactly linear-Gaussian.

-Next we discuss a variant of EKF which can be used when the observation model is not linear Gaussian~\cite{houtekamer2001sequential}.
-The main idea of this extension is to approximate the actual observation model with a linear-Gaussian one, and estimate the Kalman gain matrix $K_t$ directly from the ensemble.
-Namely, suppose we have an ensemble from the prior distribution: $\{\tilde{x}_t^m\}_{m=1}^M$, and we generate an ensemble of data points: $\tilde{y}_t^m\sim g_t(\tilde{y}_t^m|\tilde{x}_t^m)$ for $m=1,...,M$.
+When the observation model is not linear-Gaussian, further approximation is needed.
+Specifically the main idea is to approximate the actual observation model with a linear-Gaussian one, and estimate the Kalman gain matrix $K_t$ directly from the ensemble~\cite{houtekamer2001sequential}.
+Namely, suppose we have an ensemble from the prior distribution: $\{\tilde{x}_t^m\}_{m=1}^M$, and we generate an ensemble of data points: $\tilde{y}_t^m\sim \pi(\tilde{y}_t^m|\tilde{x}_t^m)$ for $m=1,\ldots,M$.
 Next we estimate the Kalman gain matrix as follows,